nickabattista/IB2d/pyIB2d/README.txt

 There are a number of ported Examples, mostly used for testing and teaching purposes.
 Many more are available in the Matlab code - if you port another example, please send us a pull request!

-If you would like us to add a specific muscle model, please contact Nick (nick.battista@unc.edu)
+If you would like us to add a specific muscle model, please contact Nick (nickabattista@gmail.com)

+If you have Python specific questions, please contact Christopher (cstric12@utk.edu)

 If you use this code for the purposes of teaching, research, or recreation please let Nick know as well :)